tomy983/IMU-Webserial-Visualiser/README.md

 # IMU webserial visualiser
 IMU visualiser using [quaternions](https://en.wikipedia.org/wiki/Quaternion) in [w, i, j, k] format.
-This arduino code for extracting BNO080 data can be found in the ["ESP32" folder]().
-The code for USB and wireless streaming of data can  be found in: https://github.com/MengLinCoding/ESP32-data-stream-comparisons.
+The ESP32 code for extracting BNO080 data can be found in the ["Bno080-examples" folder](https://github.com/MengLinMaker/IMU-webserial-visualiser/tree/main/Bno080-examples).

 Made using Three.js, which is a WebGL wrapper, and the experimental Web Serial API.
-The program is created using Vite.
+An ESP32 microctontroller interfaces with BNO080 IMU and streams data to the website.
+Data streaming test codes can be found [here](https://github.com/MengLinCoding/ESP32-data-stream-comparisons).
+Finally, the website is built using [Vite](https://vitejs.dev/) and uploaded to [Netlify](https://www.netlify.com/).
 Overall the data streaming and animation performance is capable of supporting multiple IMUs simultaneously.
 Judge the performance for yourself:

 <h3 align="center"><a href="https://menglinmaker-imu-webserial-visualiser.netlify.app/">Live Demo!</a></h3>